nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 There is also a `[next]` code that you can use to signify that a line should be auto advanced.
 If given no arguments it will auto advance immediately after the text has typed out.
 If given something like `[next=0.5]` it will wait for 0.5s after typing has finished before moving to the next line.
 If given `[next=auto]` it will wait for an automatic amount of time based on the length of the line.

-## Gotos
+## Jumps

-If you want to jump to another title then you can use a goto line.
-Assuming the target title is "another_title" your goto line would be
+If you want to redirect flow to another title then you can use a jump line.
+Assuming the target title is "another_title" your jump line would be

 ```
 => another_title